Skip to main content

 1. Set up Trace Provider with the application's name as Service Name.

-2. Set up OTLP Exporter with Levitate OTLP endpoint.
+2. Set up OTLP Exporter with Last9 OTLP endpoint.

 3. Set up auto instrumentation.